automl/SMAC3/doc/options.rst

         parameter_name real [min_value, max_value] [default value]
         parameter_name real [min_value, max_value] [default value] log

-The prefix "log" indicates that SMAC should sample from the defined ranges on a log scale.
+The trailing "log" indicates that SMAC should sample from the defined ranges on a log scale.

 Furthermore, conditional dependencies can be expressed.
-That is useful if a parameter enables sub-parameters.
+That is useful if a parameter activates sub-parameters.
 For example, only if a certain heuristic is used, the heuristic's parameter are active and otherwise SMAC can ignore these.

 .. code-block:: bash